-The construction course at College is work-related to give learners the knowledge, understanding and skills they need to prepare for employment.
-Learners can attain qualifications from Entry to Level 1 Diploma over three years.
+The construction course at College is work-related to give students the knowledge, understanding and skills they need to prepare for employment.
+Students can attain qualifications from Entry to Level 1 Diploma over three years.

-The qualifications in Construction have been developed to give learners the opportunity to:
+The qualifications in Construction have been developed to give students the opportunity to:

 - engage in learning which is relevant to them and will provide opportunities to develop a range of skills and techniques, personal skills and attributes essential for successful performance in working life